Three months at least, at that rate of growth, even if you’re not looking to get into the Guinness Book of Records. Styling it is a different art.

 Depending on how fast your hair grows, a handlebar can take upwards of 3 months to achieve.
 The length required to produce a proper handlebar moustache is what takes the time.

-If you are ready to accept the challenge, however, we outline everything you need to know below.
+If you are ready to accept the challenge, here is everything you need to know.

 Start with a Beard

 Incorporating your moustache into a beard will help disguise how rough it looks as it grows.
-Once it reaches the desired length, shave the beard off.
+Once it reaches the desired length, shave the beard off if you wish.
 Then you can work with the moustache that remains.

 It’ll take at least 3 months to get to a good length.
 But there are some things you can do to help it along.